 This year, perhaps you may consider a “volunteering” holiday or break.
 An alternative option when planning to get away.
 You could do something new and meet likeminded people whilst supporting a worthwhile project in your own country or abroad.
 Although volunteering opportunities are not usually “free” this can be an inexpensive way to get away from it all, depending on what you’re interested in doing.
 Think creatively when considering ways to save money, what can you contribute as well as gain?

 Buying an Annual Pass can be a cost-effective way of encouraging you to get out and about and utilise your free time.
 The National Trust, Theme Park & Zoo passes, gym memberships, RSPB, Art Galleries and Museum subscriptions may appeal to you.
 Obviously, only sign up if you are going to go.
-I do recall a £450 swim, following a one time only swim after committing to a “pay up front” gym membership… Any pass should bring you “pleasure” (well maybe not so much with the gym…) not feel like a chore, or another thing to do!
+I do recall a £450 swim, following a one time only swim after committing to a “pay up front” gym membership.
+Purchase a pass to gain something – be it pleasure, a “win” or route to achieving a goal – it’s a commitment so be prepared to commit!